How to Start a Small Paper Shredding Business

 Step Five: Start Your Business and Focus on Marketing

 Helpful Tips: The overall US paper shredding market is very competitive with downward pressure on costs.
-So make sure you find ways to keep operating costs as low as possible to offer your customers competitive price yet generate a good profit.
 Security and Confidentiality are the keys to success in paper shredding business.
 In fact, these two words should be the main selling points.
-Make sure you know local laws relating to identity theft and deliver proper destruction certificate at the end of each shredding operation.
+Make sure you know local laws relating to identity theft and deliver a proper destruction certificate at the end of each shredding operation.